 Since a rabbit has to breathe through its nose, any medical condition that restricts or blocks the nose is life-threatening.
 An infection of the nasal passages, also known as bacterial rhinitis, is often due to Pasteurella multocida but may be caused by many other species of bacteria.
 This infection is commonly known as "snuffles" for the congested breathing sound and watery mucus that drips from the nostrils.
-It is part of an upper respiratory disease complex in rabbits which may include sinus infections (sinusitis), eyelid infections (conjunctitivis), ear infections (otitis), and trache
+It is part of an upper respiratory disease complex in rabbits which may include sinus infections (sinusitis), eyelid infections (conjunctivitis), ear infections (otitis), a

 An ill rabbit may not drink enough water on its own to do well.
 Your rabbit may be dehydrated if you see any of these problems: thick sticky saliva, crusty eyes, poor appetite, small amounts of dark colored urine, or hard dry fecal pellets.

 In order to correct dehydration, extra water must be given to your rabbit.
 Sometimes this can be done by helping the rabbit drink.
 Some rabbits need to have fluids given by other methods, either by subcutaneous fluids, intravenous fluids, or intraosseous fluids.

 The image to the left shows a small molar spike within the mouth of a rabbit.
 This bunny has started to eat less because that small sharp corner of this cheek tooth is starting to irritate its tongue.
 If not corrected, this may create a painful ulcer on the tongue and lead to a crisis situation.